BasThomas/ImageAlertAction/README.md

 # ImageAlertAction

-`ImageAlertAction` is a simple `UIAlertAction` extension that adds support for an image in the action's button.
+`ImageAlertAction` is a `UIAlertAction` extension that adds support for an image in the action's button.

 <p align="center">